Ensuring the Educational Stability of Students in Foster Care

 Who should be contacted in each local school district regarding services for students in foster care?

 Each local school district and community school in the state of Ohio has a foster care liaison.
-To find the foster care liaison in a district, visit the Ohio Department of Education’s Foster Care webpage and scroll to the ‘Finding a Local School District Foster Care Liaison’ section at the bottom.
+To find the foster care liaison in a district, visit the Ohio Department of Education and Workforce’s Foster Care webpage and scroll to the ‘Finding a Local School District Foster Care Liaison’ section at the bottom.
 For additional information or contact information, email fostercare@education.ohio.gov

 How can students in foster care receive free school meals?